-We are proposing a budget of £115.9m for 2024/25 to deliver all Elexon activity, including that for the Kinnect Programme, Helix Programme and MHHS Programme.
-This is an increase of £8.2m (7.6%) against the current year's budget of £107.7m.
-These increases are predominantly driven by the re-plan for the MHHS Programme, proposed by industry and approved by Ofgem.
+Compared to 2023/24, the increases in our budget are predominantly driven by the re-plan for the MHHS Programme, proposed by industry and approved by Ofgem.
 This impacts on costs for our Helix Programme and the MHHS Programme Implementation Manager role.
 We continue to strive to keep costs down in support of BSC Parties.
 In real money terms, after taking into account indexation and inflation, our costs for regular activities are stable.
-They have only increased by £0.5m (1.2%) compared to the 2023/24 original budget, for known additions to support new activities for the DIP and Elexon Support.
+They have only increased by $\pm 0.5m$ (1.2%) compared to the 2023/24 original budget, for known additions to support new activities for the DIP and Elexon Support.

 The budget summary table on the next page provides the key information for our 2024/25 budget, and the waterfall diagram below it illustrates the drivers for the changes from our 2023/24 budget.
 The full detail on our 2024/25 budget is available in the budget section of the document.
 The Amended 2023/24 Budget referred to in the Table was sent out to Parties with an invitation to comment on 17 November 2023, with a deadline of 30 November 2023 for responses.
-Having considered those responses, Elexon's Board has now approved the increase.
+Having considered those responses, Elexon's Board approved the amended 2023/24 budget on 6 December 2023.